 LIT 171: Teaching Literature and Culture [4]

 An exploration of historical and contemporary issues related to the teaching of literature and culture.
 Discussions include teaching practices, pedagogy and assignments.
-Students will be required to submit a semester project.
-The course is strongly recommended for credential candidates.
+Students are required to submit a semester project.
+Strongly recommended for teaching credential candidates.